redtexts/texts/laguerresociale_1978_question_state.md

 The positions of Bernstein, Kautsky and Lenin are the models of all the variants which have been put forward since, and which are still expressed in the arguments within Stalinist and socialist parties and all the leftist groups.
 Today these positions have been fused to the point where it is impossible to disentangle them.

 For the Left, the State is always preferable to private capital, since it can influence the mechanisms of the State more easily than those of the private economy.
 Thus it will denounce the "bosses' stranglehold" in this or that sector, calling for the State alone to assume responsibility.
 It only reproaches the State for keeping out of things.
-For example, the Stalinist Elleinstein recognises the growing power of the State, but concludes that it must be democratised [(4)][notes].
+For example, the Stalinist Elleinstein recognises the growing power of the State, but concludes that it must be democratised^[Elleinstein, _Le Parti communiste_.].
 Since the State has penetrated the whole of society, and thus social struggles also unfold within its bosom, he deduces that the State is no longer an apparatus to be fought against but rather a place to be occupied.
 It is no longer "the instrument of the ruling class" but a social space where, at all costs, we must intervene.

 ## 13